-BFI = base-flow index $V_b = volume of water calculated as base flow$ $V_a = total volume of streamflow$

-The Base Flow Index program algorithms are driven by two parameters, N and f.
-N represents the length of the intervals (measured in days) into which the period of record is divided.
-The parameter f is used to compare each minimum to the adjacent minimum blocks and derive base flow ordinates (Gustard and others, 1992).
-The Base Flow Index program uses default values of 5 and 0.9 for N and f, respectively.
-Wahl and Wahl (1995) suggest that the N value has the largest effect on the calculated base-flow value and can be estimated by plotting base-flow index versus N and locating the critical value where the slope of the line changes.
-Our application of the Base Flow Index program uses the procedure recommended by Wahl and Wahl (1995) to find the critical value of N.
+BFI = base flow index $V_b =$ volume of water calculated as base flow $V_a =$ total volume of streamflow parameter f is used to compare each minimum to the adjacent minimum blocks and derive base flow ordinates (Gustard and others, 1992).
+The Base Flow Index Program uses default values of 5 and 0.9 for N and f, respectively.
+Wahl and Wahl (1995) suggest that the N value has the largest effect on the calculated base flow value and can be estimated by plotting base flow index versus N and locating the critical value where the slope of the line changes.
+Our application of the Base Flow Index Program used this procedure to find the critical value of N.